kennethreitz-archive/howtopython.org/source/getting-started.rst

 Twitter Accounts to Follow
 --------------------------

 Twitter is an excellent way to keep in touch with what's going on with the Python community.
+Here is a very non–exhaustive (but evolving) list of some suggetions of who to follow on Twitter, to get started:

 - **The Python Software Foundation** (`@ThePSF <https://twitter.com/ThePSF>`_)